Affliction (1997 film)

 Affliction is a 1997 American neo-noir crime drama directed and written by Paul Schrader.
-Based on the 1989 novel of the same name by Russell Banks, the film stars Nick Nolte, Sissy Spacek, James Coburn, and Willem Dafoe.
+Based on the 1989 novel by Russell Banks, the film stars Nick Nolte, Sissy Spacek, James Coburn, and Willem Dafoe.

 Affliction had its world premiere at the 54th Venice International Film Festival on August 28, 1997, and was released in the United States on December 30, 1998, by Lions Gate Films.
 The film received positive reviews from critics, who mostly lauded the performances of Nolte and Coburn.
 At the 71st Academy Awards, Nolte was nominated for Best Actor and Coburn won for Best Supporting Actor.
 It earned six nominations at the 14th Independent Spirit Awards, including Best Feature.

 Plot

 Rolfe Whitehouse begins the film, announcing the story of his brother Wade's "strange criminal behavior" and subsequent disappearance.

 Wade Whitehouse is a small-town policeman in New Hampshire.
 On Halloween night, Wade meets his daughter Jill, but he is late and the evening is overshadowed by disharmony.
 Jill eventually calls her mother, Wade's ex-wife, to come and pick her up.
-When his ex-wife finally arrives, Wade shoves her lover against their car and watches them drive away with Jill.
+When his ex-wife finally arrives, Wade shoves her husband against their car and watches them drive away with Jill.
 Wade vows to get a lawyer to help gain custody of his daughter.

 The next day, Wade rushes to the scene of a crime.
 Jack Hewitt, a local hunting guide, claims that Evan Twombley, with whom he was hunting, accidentally shot and killed himself.
-The police believe Jack, but Wade grows suspicious, believing that the man's death was no accident.
+The police believe Jack, but Wade grows suspicious, believing that Twombley was killed by Jack.
 When he is informed that the victim was scheduled to testify in a lawsuit, his suspicion slowly turns into conviction.

 A while later, Wade and his girlfriend Margie Fogg arrive at the house of Wade's alcoholic father, Glen Whitehouse, whose abusive treatment of Wade and Rolfe as children is seen in flashbacks throughout the film.
 Wade finds his mother lying dead in her bed from hypothermia.
 Glen reacts to her death with little surprise, and later gets drunk at her wake and gets into a fight with Wade.